-I was re-introduced to "real" boardgames a couple of years ago.
+I was re-introduced to "real" boardgames a few years before becoming a BGG member.
 I picked up a few games to play with my kids (Castle Keep

 , and Pandemic